ibmresilient/resilient-community-apps/fn_elasticsearch/README.md

 -->
 ### v1.0.5

-* Added logic to conditionally use doc_type depending on the major version of Elastic
+* Added logic to conditionally use doc_type depending on the major version of ElasticSearch
 * Updated documentation

 ### v1.0.4

-* Customer hotfix
+* Customer hotfix related to breaking version changes to ElasticSearch library

 ### v1.0.3